 Our tip: The return of the salmon is shortly followed by hordes of hungry grizzly bears.
 Salmon season usually starts in between July and August.
 For wildlife holidays check the following itineraries.

 The Yukon is dotted with small towns with evocative names like ‘Little Salmon’, ‘Whitehorse’ ‘Gold Bottom’ and ‘Beaver Creek’.
 Along the legendary Klondike Highway, small Wild West-style townships reveal nuggets from its chequered past.
 Their colourful housing fronts and traditional saloons stand against a vast wilderness beyond.The friendly locals will be keen to share one of many local legends surrounding their small hometowns.

 Our tip: Try the legendary Dawson Sourtoe Cocktail.
 The drink served with a dead miner’s toe will challenge locals for a taste of the Yukon’s local oddities.
 Try this itinerary if you like to give it a go!

 The Yukon is home to the world’s smallest desert and largest non-polar icefield.
 Travellers can experience the Tombstone Mountains of the north ablaze in autumnal colour, follow in the footsteps of gold rush pioneers on untamed rivers, view enormous glacier ice fields aboard a scenic flight and take in pristine alpine lakes that offer unadulterated views away from the crowds.
 With the choice to experience the magnitude of the wilderness by foot, canoe, mountain bike or flight, the Yukon is a destination for all.

-Our tip: Allow ample time for adventurous activities and Instagram opportunities of expansive vistas!
+Our tip: Allow ample time for adventurous activities and Instagram opportunities!